Passkeys Explained: Apple, Google and Microsoft Finally Have an Easy Way to Dump Passwords

 Why it matters

-Passwords are plagued with problems, but tech giants have cooperated to design a practical alternative that reduces vulnerabilities and hacking risks.
+Passwords have long been plagued with problems, but tech giants have cooperated to design a practical alternative that reduces vulnerabilities and hacking risks.

-With the iOS 16 release on Monday, Apple introduced support for passkeys, a new logon technology that promises to be more secure than passwords at guarding access to our bank accounts and email.
-Apple demonstrated passkeys at its Worldwide Developers Conference and said they'll come to iOS 16 and MacOS Ventura this fall, and they're coming to Google's Android and to web browsers, too.
+With Apple releasing OS 16 on Monday, you'll soon be able to try out passkeys, a new login technology that promises to be more secure than passwords at guarding access to websites, email and other online services.

+Apple demonstrated passkeys at its Worldwide Developers Conference in June and had said they'd come to iOS 16 and MacOS Ventura this fall.
+They're coming to Google's Android and to web browsers, too.

 Passkeys are as easy -- maybe easier -- to use than passwords.
 They replace the riot of keystrokes needed for passwords with a biometric check on our phones or computers.
 They also stop phishing attacks and banish the complications of two-factor authentication, like SMS codes, that strengthen the password system's weaknesses.